agroce/testfs/README.md

 This is a DeepState test harness for TestFS, which is a user level toy file system that is similar to ext3.

-TestFS comes out of U Toronto file system research:
+TestFS comes out of U. Toronto file system research:

 J. Sun, D. Fryer, A. Goel, and A. D. Brown, “Using declarative invariants for protecting file-system integrity,” in Proceedings of the 6th Workshop on Programming Languages and Operating Systems.
 2011.  http://www.sigops.org/sosp/sosp11/workshops/plos/06-sun.pdf